-As you likely know, the hiberfil.sys, is usually used by hibernate feature but when you send shut down signal on a PC where Fast startup is turned on, the hiberfil.sys file will be used to save loaded drivers and kernel before shutting down, so that Windows can quickly load them back into memory when you turn on your PC.
+As you likely know, the hiberfil.sys is usually used by the hibernation feature, but when you send the shutdown signal to a PC where Fast startup is turned on, the hiberfil.sys file will be used to save loaded drivers and kernel before shutting down, so that Windows can quickly load them back into memory when you turn on your PC.

-Because Windows saves loaded drivers and kernel to hiberfil.sys file which is otherwise used by hibernate feature, in order to enable Fast startup feature, hibernate feature must be turned on.
+Because Windows saves loaded drivers and kernel to hiberfil.sys file, which is otherwise used by the hibernation feature, to enable Fast startup feature, the hibernate feature must be turned on.
 For those who are not aware, Windows creates hiberfil.sys only when the hibernation feature is turned on.

-So please make sure that Hibernation feature is enabled on your PC before proceeding further.
-Refer to our how to enable or disable hibernate feature in Windows 10/8 guide for detailed instructions.
+So please make sure that the Hibernation feature is enabled on your PC before proceeding further.
+Refer to how to enable or disable the hibernate feature in Windows 10/8 guide for detailed instructions.

 Turn on or off Fast startup in Windows 10